 A branch wilt disease affecting branch wilt was found in Amador, Sometimes it starts at a sunburned Persian Walnuts in California was Lake, and Contra Costa counties.
-No spot or around an injury made by first noticed about ten years ago in reports of the disease were received the hooks or poles in harvesting. the southern San Joaquin Valley. from southern California nor from the counties of Sonoma, Napa, Alameda and Santa Clara.
+No spot or around an injury made by first noticed about ten years ago in reports of the disease were received the hooks or poles in harvesting. the southern San Joaquin Valley. from southern California nor from the counties of Sonoma, Napa, Ala-Probably it was present in the Sacrameda and Santa Clara.